Chessel Bay Local Nature Reserve

 Chessel Bay Plastic Pellet Survey

 In the winter months, the mudflats are sometimes dug up by bait diggers searching for ragworms.
-This activity impacts on the site disturbing the creatures of the mudland and wading birds whose visits to this precious urban resource are greatly reduced as a result.
+This activity damages the site, both removing and disturbing the creatures of the mud-land.
+Feeding time for wading birds are greatly reduced as a result of this disturbance.

 Friends of Chessel Bay

-At present the 'Friends' group is an informal collection of people who get together to care and protect the Bay, usually by helping with litter picks.
+The 'Friends' are an informal collection of people who get together to care and protect the Bay, usually by helping with litter picks in conjunction with City Council ecologists.
 Please note that if you come to help, parking is limited and their are no toilets on site.
-Please watch this website, local news and notice boards for further news.
-Local contact: Rose Nicole, see email address below.
+Surfers Against Sewage have joined in, conducting citizen science surveys and helping clean up the Bay - see links above.

 The above are all out of print but copies can be seen in Southampton City local reference library.

-Southampton City Council have produced an attractive leaflet about Chessel Bay, also available from the Hawthorns Urban Wildlife Centre and local libraries.
-If you would like a copy, and are unable to source one, please contact the website manager, email below.
+Southampton City Council have produced an attractive leaflet about Chessel Bay, also available from the Hawthorns Urban Wildlife Centre.
+If you would like a copy, please contact the Friends email above.

 Hawthorns Urban Wildlife Centre Southampton City Council